z-sanchez/crudTemplate/README.md

 To help, some obvious but helpful for learning, comments are scattered about the code.

-Walkthrough for me to get running:
+Walk through for me to get running:

 1. Pull repository
 2. npm install inside template, server, and client